UniversalDependencies/UD_Slovenian-SSJ/README.md

 # Changelog

 <pre>
+2025--04-30 v 2.16
+-- Added genre information for most documents in the treebank

 2024-04-29 v2.14
 -- Reran the automatic conversion of sole object dependency relations from semantic role labels to address some errors -- Manually checked the remaining sole object relations in the portion of the treebank that does not have SRL tags available